-Membership Please tick I/we am/are a member/s of the Geological Society of Glasgow Declaration: I/we confirm that I/we in the Field (Page 12 o e read and will comply with the Society's guide to Safety s newsletter) I enclose a cheque (payable to Geological Society of Glasgow) for the deposit of £30.00 per person.
-Please tick box or Please email me GSG bank details as I want to make a bank transfer.
-Please tick box and email the organiser ASAP.
-Signed Print name Date Please note that the later you cancel the less likely it is that you will get all or part of your deposit back.
-Once the society has passed on your deposit to the hotel it is very unlikely that it will be refundable.
-If two people are sharing a room and one person cancels, it may in fact be necessary for that person to pay the full balance.
-You are strongly advised to buy travel insurance to cover you for any such losses.
+Membership Please tick I/we am/are a member/s of the Geological Society of Glasgow Declaration: I/we confirm that I/we in the Field (Page 12 o e read and will comply with the Society's guide to Safety newsletter) I enclose a cheque (payable to Geological Society of Glasgow) for the deposit of £30.00 per person.
+Please tick box or details as I want to make a bank d email the organiser ASAP.
+Signed Print name Date of your deposit back. ( is very unlikely that it v person cancels, it may Once will b in fa ou cancel the less likely it is that you will get all or part the society has passed on your deposit to the hotel it refundable.
+If two people are sharing a room and one ct be necessary for that person to pay the full balance. buy travel insurance to cover you for any such losses.
 Please email the residential excursion secretary at restrips@gsocg.org for details of the address to which the completed form and cheque should be sent.